Biden's St. Patrick's Day scrambled by Irish PM's COVID case

 Associated Press

-WASHINGTON (AP) — President Joe Biden met virtually Thursday with Irish Prime Minister Micheál Martin after the visiting leader’s positive test for COVID-19 scrambled plans to mark St. Patrick’s Day at the White House.
+WASHINGTON (AP) — Call him a disappointed extrovert.
+President Joe Biden had to settle for meeting virtually Thursday with Irish Prime Minister Micheál Martin after the visiting leader’s positive test for COVID-19 scrambled plans to mark St. Patrick’s Day at the White House.

 “I’m doing good, and I think that reminds of the vaccines and that the vaccines prevent severe illness,” Martin told Biden.